21 Jul 2021

 Four pillars of XM

 Brands realise XM needs to be ingrained within every operating process and function, from product development to brand marketing.
-However, despite digital transformation accelerating across almost every industry, some organizations can struggle to deliver this level of service as their data is not connected, personalized or actionable, says Stephanie Barton, MD EMEA at experience management company Qualtrics.
+However, despite digital transformation accelerating across almost every industry, some organisations can struggle to deliver this level of service as their data is not connected, personalised or actionable, says Stephanie Barton, MD EMEA at experience management company Qualtrics.

 To overcome this challenge, the Qualtrics XM platform enables organisations to design and improve experiences across four pillars: brand, product, customer, and employee.